Feedback and Comments

 Dale,

-Got my adapter today, just installed it.
+Got my adapter today, and just installed it.
 Fit like a dream and should do the job.

 Return to top